bitangler/usgs-stream/README.md

 * `data`: An array of data rows, where each row has the following properties
     - `data.agency_cd`: Agency collecting the data or maintaining the site
     - `data.site_no`: USGS site identification number
-    - `data.datetime`: Local date and time in ISO format
+    - `data.datetime`: Local date and time in ISO-8601 format
     - `data.tz_cd`: Local time zone
     - `data.nn_nnnnn`: Measured data value (described in `header.fields`)
     - `data.nn_nnnnn_cd`: Qualification code for this data point (described in `header.qualification`)